Mets on-air talent

 Born and raised in Brooklyn, Figueroa currently resides in Jersey City, N.J., with his wife and daughter.

 Keith Hernandez joined SNY in 2006 and is the network's Mets game analyst - working over 100 telecasts each season.
 Hernandez also contributes to SNY's Mets pre- and post game shows and to www.sny.tv.
 Prior to joining SNY, Hernandez served as a Mets game analyst for MSG Networks since 2001.
 In addition to his role on Mets telecasts at MSG, Hernandez also served as a baseball analyst for the network's Major League Baseball post-season playoff coverage, including the Subway World Series between the Yankees and Mets.
-Hernandez has won two Emmy Awards for best sports analyst for his work on SNY in 2009 and 2012.
+Hernandez has won three Emmy Awards for best "Sports Analyst" for his work on SNY in 2009, 2012, and 2015.

 Hernandez's Major League Baseball career began in 1974 with the St. Louis Cardinals where he quickly rose to the upper echelon in the League.
 In 1979, his .344 batting average led the majors and he shared National League MVP honors with Willie Stargell.
 He joined the New York Mets in 1983 and was instrumental in turning the team around, becoming a cornerstone of the 1986 World Series Championship squad.
 In addition to being named the first captain in Mets history, Hernandez earned a record 11 consecutive Gold Glove awards from 1978-1988 as a first baseman, batted over .300 in six different seasons, and finished with a lifetime .296 batting average and a career on-base percentage of .384.
 His career spanned 17 seasons, ending in 1990 with the Cleveland Indians.